luau-project/minpackex/README.md

 * In the first place, the most important decision to use this library is the safety to employ the original implementation of minimization code, written in Fortran 77, provided by minpack authors [[1]](https://www.netlib.org/minpack), not the code ported to other programming languages by third parties;

-* Second, once you compile the original minpack code to a binary, the usual API (which on Linux resembles [minpack.h](https://salsa.debian.org/science-team/minpack/-/blob/master/minpack.h?ref_type=heads)) does not allow user data to be shared by optimization routines in a straight forward manner.
+* Second, once you compile the original minpack code to a binary, the usual API (which on Linux resembles minpack.h [[7]](https://salsa.debian.org/science-team/minpack/-/blob/master/minpack.h?ref_type=heads)) does not allow user data to be shared by optimization routines in a straight forward manner.
 To address this limitation, we apply a trick in the passage of parameters in order to allow user data to be forwarded to such functions.
 To further explain this point, see how the parameter ```void *userdata``` works in the basic usage below to perform a function fit on a pair of points $(1, -1)$ and $(4, 5)$ for a model in the form $f(x) = a \cdot x + b$.

 ```c
 #include <stdio.h>